Semigroups of $sl_3(\mathbb{C})$ tensor product invariants: Introduction

 We also determine the structure of this semigroup.
 We state our answer in terms of proper subtrees of $\tree,$ as above.

 \begin{theorem} The minimal generators of the semigroup $P_{\tree}$ are in bijection with proper subtrees $\tree' \subset \tree$ which have the property that for any two leaves $\ell_1, \ell_2 \in \tree',$ the number of trinodes on the unique path between $\ell_1$ and $\ell_2$ is odd.
-The relations among these generators are quadratic and cubically generated. \end{theorem}
+The relations among these generators are generated by quadratics and cubics. \end{theorem}

 We will show that a degeneration constructed by Sturmfels and Miller, \cite{MSt} of $Gr_3(\C^n),$ to a toric variety corresponding to a semigroup of Gel'fand-Tsetlin patterns is realized by $P_{\tree_0}$, where $\tree_0$ is a special tree.